m2k95/q8-prayers/README.md

 `<div id="q8prayers"></div>`

+> You can add more than one element in a single page

 ## Options
 - `data-lang="ar"` to display prayer times in Arabic *(defaults to en)*
 - `data-width="200"` to set the width (in pixels) of the table *(defaults to 150)*